 Tabular Timesheets group similar entries together, and have dates in a table on the right.

-Both types of views you have the choice of entry through either the form view or grid view, and with all views, you can show, hide and change how you see the columns in the user control settings.
+In both types of views, you have the choice of entry through either the form view or grid view.
+With all views, you can show, hide and change how you see the columns, in the user control settings.

 You can use sub-consultants in Abtrac if you outsource work to third parties, and need to manage them over the duration of one or more projects.